 Working with primary source materials, such as manuscripts, requires tools that differ slightly from those used when working with secondary source materials.
 Finding aids, databases, preliminary checklists, collection catalogues and descriptive lists have been created to assist researchers in finding materials within each collection.

 The manuscripts listed in the catalogs by Philip K. Hitti, Rudolf Mach, and Rudolf Mach & Eric L. Ormsby (99% of the Arabic Manuscripts) are all in Princeton's Main Catalog.
-About half of the Persian and Turkish manuscripts of the New Series are cataloged, and the remainder should be in the Main Catalog by the end of 2012.
+The Persian and Turkish manuscripts of the New Series are cataloged.
 For other Turkish and Persian manuscripts (and a few in Indic languages), the Preliminary Checklists for each series should be consulted.
 A summary of Princeton's holdings, with links to the checklists, PDF catalogs, and digitized manuscripts, has been provided in this Library Guide.

 Access to the non-circulating collections housed in RBSC may or may not be limited, and they may only be used within RBSC's reading rooms.

 For more information on RBSC and Princeton's various research tools for locating primary source materials, please click on the links below.

 RBSC Manuscripts Division - holds an estimated 8,500 linear feet of materials covering five thousand years of recorded history and all parts of the world, with special strength in Western Europe, the Near East, the United States, and Latin America.